 Implementing a Carbon Less Energy Infrastructure With Far Offshore Hydrogen Harvesting Sailing Ships as Only Provided With SYNCHRO-SYM Technologies:

-Studies have indisputably shown truly “far offshore” wind turbine farms would provide the best wind capture potential, the best safety for human and animal life, and the lowest effects on aesthetics, fishing reserves, and shipping lanes with the largest wind turbine footprint capability, because of the vast flat, deep open water expanse.
-But today’s so-called “far offshore” wind turbine farms must be within practical reach of electrical connection and maintenance facilities, which limits these farms to be within a twenty miles boundary from shore, where local political regulations, displeasing views and noise, heaviest shipping lanes, fishing reserves, and wildlife harm prevail, all without the best wind capture potential of truly “far offshore” wind but still with the substructure challenges associated with deep water, such as an anchor system.
-To make these so-called far offshore wind turbine farms practical, each wind turbine footprint must be ever larger (> than 6 MW) with significant specialized maintenance and field support issue, such as huge, specialized oceangoing cranes, etc. Also, these wind turbines are subjected to saltwater conditions that significantly reduce the life expectancy of at least the huge wind turbine blades that have no practical recyclability.
-More insidious, these large wind turbines are predominantly manufactured beyond the region of installation with unregulated, high carbon footprint manufacturing by a global adversary, the Chinese Communist Party (CCP), that seeks world dominance without regard to forced labor, environmental, and geopolitical consequences, such as the cartel-control of continually pricier rare-earth permanent magnet (RE-PM) electric generators (and motors) with a constrained mineable supply that cannot meet the expected future needs with large wind turbine proliferation.
+Studies have indisputably shown that the vast flat, deep open water expansion of a truly “far offshore” wind turbine farms will provide the largest wind turbine footprint capability, the best wind capture potential, the best safety for human and animal life, and the lowest effects on aesthetics, fishing reserves, and shipping lanes.
+But instead, today’s “so-called far offshore” wind turbine farms must be within practical reach of electrical connection and maintenance facilities and without the associated substructure challenges of deep water, such as an anchor system, which limits these farms to be fixed within a twenty mile boundary from shore, where local political regulations, displeasing views and noise, heaviest shipping lanes, fishing reserves reside, and wildlife harm prevail.
+To make these so-called far offshore wind turbine farms practical, each wind turbine footprint must be ever larger (reaching 20 MW size) with significant specialized maintenance and field support issues, such as huge, specialized oceangoing cranes, etc. Also, these wind turbines are subjected to saltwater conditions that significantly reduce the life expectancy of at least the huge wind turbine blades that have no practical recyclability.
+More insidious, these large wind turbines are predominantly manufactured beyond the region of installation with unregulated, high carbon footprint manufacturing by a global adversary that seeks world dominance without regard to forced labor, environmental, and geopolitical consequences, such as wind turbines with rare-earth permanent magnet (RE-PM) electric generators with a constrained mineable supply that cannot meet the expected future needs of wind turbine proliferation.

-Instead, Best Electric Machine (BEM) proposes a fleet of truly far offshore hydrogen harvesting sailing ships that are propelled by at least conventional, environmentally friendly, recyclable fabric or composite sails, flettner rotors (i.e., magnus effect), kites, such as motorless dirigibles, traditional vertical or horizontal wind turbines, etc., and wave/tidal/currents by underwater hydrofoils and therefore, globally relocatable.
-Connected to an electric motor and generator system, the ship’s dense seawater propeller(s), which are significantly smaller than the virtually unrecyclable blades of today’s large wind turbines, drives an electric motor-generator to produce electricity as the ship is propelled for unlimited seawater electrolysis to hydrogen and oxygen for implementing a “carbonless” society with “green” hydrogen fuel replacing fossil fuels by understood modifications of the fossil fuel infrastructure, such as electric vehicles, power generating plants, etc. Also, the sailing ships can be single or multihulled for stable low drag provided by a stabilizing keel or hydrofoils instead of the weighty ballast of a cargo ship.
+Instead, Best Electric Machine (BEM) proposes a fleet of truly far offshore hydrogen harvesting sailing ships that are without an anchor system but have shallow low drag hulls propelled by at least conventional, environmentally friendly, recyclable fabric or composite sails, flettner rotors (i.e., magnus effect), kites, such as motorless dirigibles, traditional vertical or horizontal wind turbines, etc., and wave/tidal/currents, and therefore, are globally relocatable by artificial intelligence (AI) for the best renewable energy capture position.
+Connected to an electric motor and generator system, the ship’s dense seawater propeller(s), which are significantly smaller than the virtually unrecyclable blades of today’s large wind turbines, drives an electric motor-generator to produce electricity as the ship is propelled for unlimited seawater electrolysis to hydrogen and oxygen for implementing a “carbonless” society with “green” hydrogen fuel replacing fossil fuels.
+Also, the sailing ships can be singlehull or multihull for stable low drag provided by a stabilizing keel or hydrofoils instead of the weighty ballast of a cargo ship.
 With the high density sea water propeller, instead of the huge low density wind propeller of a conventional wind turbine, the sailing ship can be conveniently returned to shore for maintenance, upgrade, or repair without huge, specialized, positioned stabilized sea going cranes.
-Without considering the insignificant footprint in the vast oceans, which poses no unsightly aesthetic, uncomfortable noise of large propeller driven wind-turbines, or endangerment to wild life, such as birds, the same ship propeller may be driven by the electric motor-generator for relocation to better renewable wind or tidal current resources, for simplified seaport maintenance, or to avoid storms, shipping routes, animal life, and fishing reserves, all by converting the onboard stored hydrogen (and perhaps oxygen) back to electric propulsion.
+Without considering the insignificant footprint in the vast oceans, which poses no unsightly aesthetic, uncomfortable noise of large propeller driven wind-turbines, or endangerment to wild life, such as birds, the same ship propeller may be driven by the electric motor-generator for relocation to better renewable wind or tidal current resources, for simplified seaport maintenance, or to avoid storms, shipping routes, animal life, and fishing reserves, all by converting the onboard stored hydrogen (and perhaps oxygen) back to electric propulsion, if needed.
 There is no need for underwater support substructures, such as deep sea anchor systems.
-In place of an impractical but necessary far offshore electricity distribution system or hydrogen pipeline, a virtual pipeline and storage system, which is provided by a “synchronized string” of service boats (i.e., simple tanker ships), perhaps dirigibles, or ground effect airplanes, transport the hydrogen (and perhaps oxygen) to any properly equipped global port, all of which are also propelled by “green” hydrogen.
-Also, the fleet of tanker ships provide a safe offshore hydrogen storage depot.
+In place of an impractical but necessary far offshore electricity distribution system or hydrogen pipeline, a virtual pipeline and storage system is provided by a “synchronized string” of service boats (i.e., simple tanker ships), perhaps dirigibles, or ground effect airplanes, will transport the hydrogen (and perhaps oxygen) to any properly equipped global port, all of which are also propelled by “green” hydrogen.
+Also, the fleet of tanker ships provide a virtual safe offshore hydrogen storage depot.
 This entire hydrogen harvesting and delivery infrastructure can be autonomously operated with today’s technology for long-term offshore energy harvesting with safety and computerized predictability.
 Using complex and expensive electric battery ships, a similar concept is proposed by PowerX.
-A similar concept Positioned in a cell arrangement, the fleet of energy harvesting sail ships and service ships can double as far-offshore high speed communication cells, search and rescue, etc. The electric motor-generator system, the electric micro-distribution system, and their manufacture are best provided with SYNCHRO-SYM Technologies, such as SYNCHRO-SYM for safe, efficient, low cost, modular, lightweight motoring and generating (without RE-PM) but with the broadest range of speed controlled for energy capture, BM-HFMDB for the most efficient, lowest cost shipboard micro-distribution bus that halves the number of active conversion components, and MOTORPRINTER for the only 3D Printer of high performance electric motors, generators, and high frequency transformers, all of which eliminates the carbon footprint, limited resource, environmental, human suffering, and geopolitical consequences of RE-PM electric motor-generator system production and application with a significantly lower cost, higher efficiency, higher reliability, and higher performance alternative.
+In accordance with a similar concept positioned in a communication cell arrangement, the fleet of energy harvesting sail ships and service ships can double as far-offshore high speed communication cells, search and rescue, etc. The electric motor-generator system, the electric micro-distribution system, and their manufacture are best provided with SYNCHRO-SYM Technologies, such as SYNCHRO-SYM for safe, efficient, low cost, modular, lightweight motoring and generating (without RE-PM) but with the broadest range of speed controlled for energy capture, BM-HFMDB for the most efficient, lowest cost shipboard micro-distribution bus that halves the number of active conversion components, and MOTORPRINTER for the only 3D Printer of high performance electric motors, generators, and high frequency transformers, all of which eliminates the carbon footprint, limited resource, environmental, human suffering, and geopolitical consequences of RE-PM electric motor-generator system production and application with a significantly lower cost, higher efficiency, higher reliability, and higher performance alternative.

 The following publicly available, single hull rendering of a proposed cargo sailing ships (with its affiliation clearly marked) also provides a pertinent study and conceptual rendering for the wind capture, hydrogen harvesting, far offshore sailing ship of this proposal: